 Call 877-262-5030 or Submit Form

 Service Level Impacts

 If you’re outsourcing tech support, customer service or after hours call center services for the first time, make sure your SLA includes these elements

 Context Setting Information “sets the table” for the SLA.
 It explains the purpose and scope of the agreement, the parties involved, and the agreement’s underlying assumptions.

 The Description of Services also helps “set the table’.
 It discusses the services provided and the services not provided.
 This helps clarify things in cases where agents might assume the availability of certain services.
 This section needs to be clear and specific.

-Including Service Standards ensures that both parties share a common understanding about the conditions under which the stated services will be provided.
+Including standards for call center services ensures that both parties share a common understanding of the conditions under which the stated services will be provided.

 Service Tracking/Reporting information identifies how service effectiveness will be assessed and communicated.
 Tracking/reporting information includes a good set of metrics.
 They should reflect the project’s major objectives.